ChainSafe/zbuild/docs/MOTIVATION.md

 - Share build configurations with the community.

 ### 4. Limited Tooling Integration
 While Zig’s build system is powerful, its programmatic nature doesn’t lend itself easily to integration with external tools like IDEs or CI/CD pipelines, which often expect structured configuration files (e.g., JSON or YAML) for validation, autocompletion, or automation.
+While ZON is still nascent, its smaller feature surface fits well.

 ---